dev-bittu/lotus-grammar/grammar/data_types_and_variables/arrays.md

 ### **Conclusion**

-Arrays in *b2* are fixed-size collections that offer efficient access and manipulation of their elements.
+Arrays in *lotus* are fixed-size collections that offer efficient access and manipulation of their elements.
 They are a suitable choice when the number of elements is known ahead of time and when the size of the collection does not need to change.
-Arrays provide several useful methods for sorting, copying, and interacting with the elements, making them a powerful tool for managing data in *b2* programs.
+Arrays provide several useful methods for sorting, copying, and interacting with the elements, making them a powerful tool for managing data in *lotus* programs.